telerik/ajax-docs/controls/treelist/data-editing/validation.md

 * **EnableValidation** – a Boolean field, which is enabled by default and specifies whether the validation will be enabled for the control.

 * **CommandsToValidate**- the names of the commands to validate.
 CommandsToValidate is an array which triggers validation for Insert and Update commands by default.
-If you set for example "Edit" as the only command name which should be validated, default commands (Insert and Update ) will be overriden.
+If you set for example "Edit" as the only command name which should be validated, default commands (Insert and Update ) will be overridden.

 * **ValidationGroup** – the name of the validation group to which the TreeList control belongs.